cerbos/nuxtjs3-cerbos-iron-session/README.md

 ### 4. Start the demo locally

-This demo is how to use Clerk with Cerbos in a Next.js application, so to start it you can just start the Next.js app in dev mode with the following command:
+To run your Nuxtjs application locally you can use the following command:

 ```bash
 npm run dev